jtv/libpqxx/include/pqxx/doc/prepared-statement.md

 figuring out an efficient execution plan.
 Another nice side effect is that you don't need to worry about escaping parameters.

-You create a prepared statement by preparing it on the connection (using the `pqxx::connection_base::prepare` functions), passing an identifier and its SQL text.
+You create a prepared statement by preparing it on the connection (using the `pqxx::connection::prepare` functions), passing an identifier and its SQL text.
 The identifier is the name by which the prepared statement will be known; it should consist of ASCII letters, digits, and underscores only, and start with an ASCII letter.
 The name is case-sensitive.

-    void prepare_my_statement(pqxx::connection_base &c)
+    void prepare_my_statement(pqxx::connection &c)
     {
       c.prepare(
           "my_statement",